lechnerc77/azd-compatibility-azure-function/README.md

 ### Step 4 - Our special storage setup

 For the output binding we need an additional Azure Storage Account.
-Taking a closer look at the file `storage-account.bicep` in the `core/storage` folder we see that we have no option to influence the name of the storage account e.g. via a postfix.
+Taking a closer look at the file `storage-account.bicep` in the `core/storage` folder we see that we have no option to influence the name of the storage account e.g., via a postfix.
 It is predefined by:

 ```bicep
 var resourceToken = toLower(uniqueString(subscription().id, environmentName, location))